 Gradually others joined us in the hide and word soon spread.
 We saw the Bee-eater several times, until I moved on at 10.30.
 Just as I was about to leave, a female Marsh Harrier flew south, with a quick circuit of the west side of the budge field.
-It showed a distinctive point of brown intruding into its cream forehead, unlike my report later in this blog.
+It showed a distinctive point of brown intruding into its cream forehead, unlike the bird reported later in this blog.

 Ducks on Budge Field included Teal, Mallard, Wigeon, Shoveller, Pochard, Tufties and Gadwall.
 There were at least three Black-tailed Godwits, at least twenty Curlews, a few Snipe, Coots and Moorhens and a single Heron.
 Two Little Egrets flew over.

 During my two-and-a-half-hour stay, there were several flocks of Pink-feet, mainly flying south.
-One flock of about four hundred and the others were no more than fifty to a hundred.
+One flock of about four hundred and the others were no more than fifty to a hundred in each.
 Probably around one thousand geese in all.
 A family group of Whoopers passed by heading north.